 The Welly Walk

-This February half term they have Creepy Crawly Welly Walks running twice a day which are definitely worth going on.
-We had a lovely guide who showed us some rather strange looking dried animals and skulls.
+This February half term they have Creepy Crawly Welly Walks running twice a day which is definitely worth going on.
+We had a lovely guide who showed us some rather strange-looking dried animals and skulls.
 Isabelle didn’t seem phased by the flat squirrel or hedgehog.

 Well at Wildwood Escot they have a deadly predator laying in waiting.